 Nanoscale field-effect transistors are challenging to fabricate, partly because electrical resistance at the contacts between the electrodes and the channel typically increases significantly as the size of the device shrinks.
 Montes and Schwingenschlögl investigated this problem using quantum-based simulations to characterize the electronic states of 2D phosphorus.
 These computations revealed that a transistor could fit on a single nanoribbon that sandwiched a semiconducting armchair-shaped portion between two metallic zigzag-shaped portions.

 The team’s proposed nanoribbon, which is shaped like a "Z," could be cut from a single sheet of the 2D material and has minimal contact resistance because of the atomically perfect interfaces between the electrodes and the channel.
 Simulations of the properties showed excellent switching and amplification performance.
-The transistor properties could also be tweaked by adding atoms, such as oxygen, to the nanoribbon’s edges.
+The transistor properties could also be tweaked by adding atoms, such as oxygen, to the edges of the nanoribbon.

 “This setup has several advantages when it comes to engineering.
 It combines structural stability with a continuous junction that minimizes the contact resistance,” explains Montes.
 “And it can also be naturally integrated into circuit architectures.”

 - Montes, E. & Schwingenschlögl, U. High-performance field-effect transistors Based on αP and βP.
 Advanced Materials 31, 1807810 (2019).| article